zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |Save Condition Character                   | CH       |   6B          | ```SACC, M1 A, R2```                  |   None         |

-If the logical and of the CCR and the 4 bit mask field Ml is nonzero, a character of all one bits is stored at the effective address; otherwise a character of all zero bits is stored.
+If the logical and of the CCR and the 4 bit mask field M1 is nonzero, a character of all one bits is stored at the effective address; otherwise a character of all zero bits is stored.

 ### 40. CR